 We created the Ask an Expert page in response to customer requests for quick access to frequently asked questions and are updating it with new data weekly.
 However, unlike previous Delta Kits Q&A pages users can now receive quick email responses to their specific questions.
 Questions are answered privately by one of our four expert windshield repair and headlight restoration technicians, then posted to the website for the benefit of anyone who may have similar questions.
 Questions and answers posted on the website may be modified and of course, names and email addresses are kept completely confidential.

 Here are a few examples of recent questions we have received:

 Is Infinity headlight restoration coating the same as a clear coat?

-Infinity 4.1 is formulated specifically to replace the OEM protective coating applied to new headlights and unlike traditional clear coat products dries very quickly with no yellowing.
-Infinity 4.1 is a low VOC water based coating that seals and protects headlight lenses for an extended period of time.
-For superior durability, ease of application by hand or spray, ultra-fast dry time and long lasting protection, nothing beats Infinity 4.1.
+Infinity 4.1 is formulated specifically to replace the OEM protective coating applied to new headlights and unlike traditional clear coats, products dry very quickly with no yellowing.
+Infinity 4.1 is a low VOC water-based coating that seals and protects headlight lenses for an extended period of time.
+For superior durability, ease of application by hand or spray, ultra-fast dry time, and long-lasting protection, nothing beats Infinity 4.1.

 What is the size and grit of each sanding disc used to restore headlights using the Delta Kits professional headlight restoration system?

-For most vehicles Delta Kits recommends the following 3” sanding discs: 320, 500, 800, 1200 and 1500.
+For most vehicles, Delta Kits recommends the following 3” sanding discs: 320, 500, 800, 1200, and 1500.
 After sanding the headlight it is polished with a 3000 grit polishing disc.
-If the damage is very severe or if the factory coating is excessively difficult to remove it may be necessary to use a 180 grit disc prior to the 320 disc.
+If the damage is very severe or if the factory coating is excessively difficult to remove it may be necessary to use a 180 grit disc prior to the 320 discs.